Feedback from users is very valuable to us in designing and improving NetLogo. We’d like to hear from you. (See Contacting Us.)

 Yes.
 The easiest way is to set up your model run or runs as a BehaviorSpace experiment.
 No additional programming is required.
 See the BehaviorSpace Guide for details.

 Another option is to use our Controlling API.
 Some light Java programming is required.
-See the Controlling Guide for details and sample code.
+See the Controlling API Guide for details and sample code.

 Only when using BehaviorSpace.
 BehaviorSpace does parallel runs, one per processor.